DragoniteSpam/GameMakerTutorialTutorial/README.md

 Since you already have your outline, pretty much everything that's left involves putting what you've come up with into words.
 A solid command of the language you're writing in helps immensely.
 You don't have to write in English.
 In fact, if you don't speak English, there might be a surprisingly large market for tutorial content in your language that has yet to be filled.

 It's usually a good idea to avoid sounding too formal.
-You can find descriptions for pretty much any algorithm on Wikipedia, but technical articles on Wikipedia have a way of sounding like they were written by someone who's been trapped in a theoretical physics lecture hall for the last 45 years and there's a reason most people search for tutorials elsewhere.
+You can find descriptions for pretty much any algorithm on Wikipedia, but technical articles on Wikipedia have a way of sounding like they were written by someone who's been held hostage in a theoretical physics lecture hall for the last 45 years.
+There's a reason most people search for tutorials elsewhere.

 [![](img/wikipedia2.png?raw=true "Friggin' nerds.")](https://en.wikipedia.org/wiki/Category:Wikipedia_articles_that_are_too_technical)

-*Friggin' nerds.*
+*I'm sure these people are fun at parties.*

 It's also usually a good idea to avoid sounding too conversational.
 Some people find writing that's too conversational to ruin the immersion and it may be hard to focus on if you include too many weird jokes and self-referential, which you should be well aware if you've somehow made it this far in this tutorial.